Continuum limit for discrete NLS with memory effect: Abstract

 \section{Abstract}

-We consider a discrete nonlinear Schr\"odinger equation with memory effect on the lattice $h\Z$ with mesh-size $h>0$.
-As $h\rightarrow 0$, we prove that solutions to this discrete equation converge strongly in $L^2$ to the solution to a continuous NLS-type equation with a memory effect, and compute the precise rate of convergence.
-In the process, we extend some recent ideas proposed by Hong and Yang in order to exploit a smoothing effect.
-This approach could therefore be adapted to tackle continuum limits of more general dispersive equations that require working in similar spaces.
+We consider a discrete nonlinear Schr\"odinger equation with long-range interactions and a memory effect on the infinite lattice $h\Z$ with mesh-size $h>0$.
+Such models are common in the study of charge and energy transport in biomolecules.
+Given that the distance between base pairs is small, we consider the continuum limit: a sharp approximation to the system as $h\rightarrow 0$.
+In this limit, we prove that solutions to this discrete equation converge strongly in $L^2$ to the solution to a continuous NLS-type equation with a memory effect, and we compute the precise rate of convergence.
+In order to obtain these results, we generalize some recent ideas proposed by Hong and Yang in $L^2$-based spaces to classical functional settings in dispersive PDEs involving the smoothing effect and maximal function estimates, as originally introduced in the pioneering works of Kenig, Ponce and Vega.
+We believe that our approach may therefore be adapted to tackle continuum limits of more general dispersive equations.